 Submitted by Julia Gerasimenko on Mon, 07/09/2018 - 11:04

 The Active Transportation Alliance compiles a list of events happening each month along the Lakefront Trail.
-See what's going on in the month of December so you can better plan your walking, biking or running route.
-As the temperatures fall heading into winter, there are fewer events to watch out for.
+See what's going on in the month of July so you can better plan your walking, biking or running route.
+This month will be busy!

 For regular updates about the Lakefront Trail, follow our Lakefront Trail Twitter page and the #chiLFT hashtag.

 Submitted by Steve Simmons on Mon, 07/09/2018 - 11:01

 Submitted by Kyle Whitehead on Thu, 06/28/2018 - 17:13